 The graph above indicates the survey responses by county.
-As indicated, Pike County had the largest number of responses.
-We find that surveys roughly aligned with the population distributed throughout the BSACAP service area except for the increase in the Martin County responses.
+As indicated, Floyd County had the largest number of responses.
+We find this year that survey responses varied by county where the past years roughly aligned with the population distributed throughout the BSACAP.